(c) Jeanette Sakel

 We are delighted to announce that this year our 2016 wildlife photography competition is being run in partnership with Cotswold Life magazine.
 Winners will not only feature in this magazine but also in the Cotswold Life Calendar 2017, that will be filled with the winners pics and will be on sale to raise funds for GWT.

-The overall winner will also win a weekend stay in a luxurious Cotswold Country House Hotel and as part of the stay will have the opportunity of a personalised workshop with top wildlife photographer Iain Green (Wild Wonder Photography).
+The overall winner will also win a weekend stay in a luxurious Cotswold Country House Hotel and as part of the stay will have the opportunity of a personalised workshop with top wildlife photographer Iain Green (Wildlife Wonder).

 Our 2017 judges are;